mama-cailleach/double-double-stats-and-trouble/index.md

 ---

 Welcome to Double Double Stats and Trouble!

-Wickets burn and innings bubble...
+*Wickets burn and innings bubble...*

-This is a living archive of cricket stats reports and analytical experiments.
+This is a living archive of cricket stats reports and analytical experiments from **Two Bats or Not Two Bats**

-As I build the Two Bats or Not To Bat database for studiyng, learning purposes and fun.
+As I build the TBONTB database for study, portfolio, and of course: fun.

-This is my way of registering some insights and numbers along the way.
+This site is my way of keeping a record of insights, oddities, and numbers I see along the way.

-For now it’s all about sharing with the team and showcasing the numbers.
+For now, it’s all about sharing with the team and showcasing the numbers.